boostorg/hof/doc/src/quickstart.md

         }
     };

 There are few things to note about this.
-First, the call operator member function is always declared `const`, which is generally required to be used with Fit.(Note: The `mutable_` adaptor can be used to make a mutable function object have a `const` call operator, but this should generally be avoided).
+First, the call operator member function is always declared `const`, which is generally required to be used with Fit.(Note: The [`mutable_`](mutable.md) adaptor can be used to make a mutable function object have a `const` call operator, but this should generally be avoided).
 Secondly, the `sum_f` class must be constructed first before it can be called:

     auto three = sum_f()(1, 2);

 We can make it behave like a regular function if we construct the class as a global variable.
-However, we want to statically initialize it(ie initialize it at compile-time) to avoid the static initialization order fiasco.
-We can do that using `constexpr` like this:
+The Fit library provides [`FIT_STATIC_FUNCTION`](function.md) to properly initialize the the function object at compile-time to avoid the static initialization order fiasco and possible ODR violations:

-    const constexpr sum_f sum = {};

-However, when we declare function objects globally, we want to make sure they have the same address across translation units in order to avoid ODR violations.
-This can be done by declaring the function object using the `FIT_STATIC_FUNCTION` macro:

     FIT_STATIC_FUNCTION(sum) = sum_f();

 Adaptors
 --------

 Now we have defined the function as a function object, we can add new "enhancements" to the function.
-We could make the function pipable using the pipable adaptor:
+We could make the function pipable using the [`pipable`](pipable.md) adaptor:

-    const constexpr pipable_adaptor<sum_f> sum = {};

-So it could be called like this:
+    FIT_STATIC_FUNCTION(sum) = pipable_adaptor<sum_f>();

+This allows the parameters to piped into it, like this:

     auto three = 1 | sum(2);

-Or we could make it an infix named operator as well using the infix adaptor:
+Or we could make it an infix named operator as well using the [`infix`](infix.md) adaptor:

-    const constexpr infix_adaptor<sum_f> sum = {};
+    FIT_STATIC_FUNCTION(sum) = infix_adaptor<sum_f>();

 And it could be called like this: